The BSRA schools adopt ‘best practice’ safety in their programs.

 - RQ & MSQ RiverShare – Brisbane River Code of Conduct

-- CityCats INTERACTION – a safety initiative organised by the BSRA and Transdev sees new rowers invited on board the CityCat to get a ‘Masters perspective’ of the Brisbane River.
-This is scheduled through the BSRA Executive Officer in term 2.
-Somerville House, St Aidan’s and St Hilda’s are not required to schedule a CityCat presentation as these schools do not have any geographical interaction with CityCat.
+- CITYCAT INTERACTION– a safety initiative organised by the BSRA and Transdev.
+New rowers and coaches are invited on board the CityCat to get a ‘Masters perspective’ of the Brisbane River.
+This is scheduled through the BSRA Executive Officer early in term 2 or at the end of term 1.
+Somerville House and St Hilda’s are not required to schedule a CityCat presentation as these schools do not have any geographical interaction with CityCat.

-- SCHEDULE OF BOAT RACE OFFICIAL (BRO) – schools are encouraged to schedule a BRO prior to the competition season in term 3 to ensure the rowers are familiar with race procedures.
+- BOAT RACE OFFICIAL (BRO) PRESENTATION– schools are encouraged to schedule a BRO prior to the competition season in term 3 to ensure the rowers are familiar with race procedures at the RQ venue of Wyaralong.
 This is scheduled through Rowing Queensland and at a minimal charge.
 Phone 07 3842 1200 to arrange.

 - INCIDENT REPORTING – Forms available here for submission

 School safety considerations

 - SCHOOL INDUCTION– Coaches are inducted either through schools protocols or through coaching qualifications and all participate in meetings where safety issues are raised and addressed.

 - CREDENTIALS– Blue Cards, Tinnie Licence and First Aid are some of the extra qualifications that address safety on the water and at the sheds.
 Coaching Level 1 is available online here through the RQ portal.
 It is at a cost of $180 (inc GST) and recommended by the BSRA.